UKRSE/UKRSE.github.io/index.md

 ---
-title: The UK Community of Researhc Software Engineers
+title: The UK Community of Research Software Engineers
 layout: default
 ---